Keats/tera/docs/content/docs/_index.md

 - `'` (single quote) is converted to `&apos;`

 #### safe
-Mark a variable as safe: HTML will not be escaped anymore.
+Marks a variable as safe: HTML will not be escaped anymore.
 `safe` only works if it is the last filter of the expression:

 - `{{ content | replace(from="Robert", to="Bob") | safe }}` will not be escaped
 - `{{ content | safe | replace(from="Robert", to="Bob") }}` will be escaped

 #### get
-Access a value from an object when the key is not a Tera identifier.
+Accesses a value from an object when the key is not a Tera identifier.
 Example: `{{ sections | get(key="posts/content") }}`

 #### split
-Split a string into an array of strings, separated by a pattern given.
+Splits a string into an array of strings, separated by a pattern given.
 Example: `{{ path | split(pat="/") }}`

 #### int